-1.4 Company Secretary
+1.4 Company Secretaries

-As provided in the Board Charter, the Company Secretary is accountable directly to the Board, through the Chairperson, on all matters to do with the proper functioning of the Board.
-Details about our Company Secretary, Mr Athol Chiert, including his biography, qualifications and experience can be found within the Directors' Report of our 2017 Annual Report.
+As provided in the Board Charter, the Company Secretaries are accountable directly to the Board, through the Chairperson, on all matters to do with the proper functioning of the Board.
+Details about our Company Secretaries, Mr Athol Chiert and Ms Elizabeth Briggs, including their biographies, qualifications and experience can be found within the Directors' Report of our 2018 Annual Report and on ClearView's website.